Trust Accounting

 Timely Disbursements

-Your management agreements should specify when owner disbursements occur — and you need to follow that schedule consistently.
-Many states also have statutory requirements for how quickly security deposits must be returned after checkout.
+Your management agreements should specify when owner disbursements occur, and you need to follow that schedule consistently.
+Paying owners before all charges for a booking period are reconciled creates liability.

 Clear Documentation

 Every transaction in a trust account needs documentation: what it was for, which property and owner it relates to, and when it occurred.
-This isn't just good practice — it's the foundation of any audit defense.

 The Three-Way Reconciliation